MYBAHAR/versal-gadget-api/README.md

 This repository is a collection of everything needed to create a Versal gadget.
 It contains:

 - **versal-player-api.js:** Convenience library for talking to the Versal Player.
-It essentially wraps the [postMessage API](https://github.com/Versal/versal-gadget-launchers/tree/master/iframe-launcher). *(Depends on eventEmitter.)*
+It essentially wraps the [postMessage API](https://github.com/Versal/versal-gadget-launchers/tree/master/iframe-launcher).
 - **versal-gadget-theme.css:** Some (very) basic styles.
-We will expand on this the future, to provide a consistent look across gadgets. *(Depends on normalize-css.)*
+We will expand on this the future, to provide a consistent look across gadgets.
 - **versal-challenges-api.js:** Very rudimentary scoring API.
 Use with caution.
-This will later include server-side scoring and tracking of scores. *(Depends on underscore.)*
+This will later include server-side scoring and tracking of scores.

 ## Usage